eclipse/kiso-testing/docs/how_to_auxiliary.rst

 - The :py:class:`~pykiso.interfaces.mp_auxiliary.MpAuxiliaryInterface`
   is a `Process <https://docs.python.org/3.7/library/multiprocessing.html#multiprocessing.Process>`_-based auxiliary.
   It is suited for CPU-bound tasks where the reception of data cannot be expected and its processing can be CPU-intensive.
+  In contrary to the Thread-based auxiliary, this interface is not limited by the GIL and runs on all available CPU cores.
 - The :py:class:`~pykiso.interfaces.simple_auxiliary.SimpleAuxiliaryInterface`
   does not implement any kind of concurrent execution.
 It is suited for host-based applications where the auxiliary initiates every possible action, i.e. the reception of data can always be expected.